onflow/flow-emulator/docs/overview.md

 flow keys generate
 ```

-## Emulating mainnet and testnet transactions
+## Emulating Mainnet and Testnet transactions
 The emulator allows you to simulate the execution of transactions as if they were
-performed on the mainnet or testnet.
+performed on the Mainnet or Testnet.
 In order to activate this feature,
 you must specify the network name for the chain ID flag in the following manner:
 ```
 flow emulator --chain-id mainnet